Websoft9Archive/ansible-lnmp/docs/stack-installation.md

 2. You can get the basics of image, manage the database, access docs, and helpdesk from 9Panel
 ## Log in Database

-LNMP includes MySQL and Web-GUI tool `phpMyAdmin`, [Log in MySQL](/zh/admin-mysql.md) to manage your database now
+LEMP includes MySQL and Web-GUI tool `phpMyAdmin`, [Log in MySQL](/zh/admin-mysql.md) to manage your database now

 ![9panel](https://libs.websoft9.com/Websoft9/DocsPicture/en/9panel/9panel-mysql-websoft9.png)

 ## Application Installation

-You can install multiple applications on LNMP, refer to [Applications Deployment](/solution-deployment.md)
+You can install multiple applications on LEMP, refer to [Applications Deployment](/solution-deployment.md)

 ## Q&A

-#### I can't visit the start page of LNMP?
+#### I can't visit the start page of LEMP?

 Your TCP:80 of Security Group Rules is not allowed so there no response from Chrome or Firefox